 The $A_{gap}'(C,Q)$ represents the semantic area that we aim to cover in the next round of QA generation.
 New QA set $Q'=f_{\text{QAGen}}\left(A_{gap}'(C,Q) \right)$, can be generated using the QA generation function $f_{QAGen}$ on the targeting corpora $A_{gap}'(C,Q)$.

-Moreover, in the QA generation, we propose that we should not only generate QAs based on the fact on the corpora $C$ but also should include user-interested questions.
-For example, the frequently asked questions and the questions discussed in public forums (e.g., Quora and Zhihu To this end, we add user-interested questions as a special gap points to $A_{gap}'(C,Q)$.
+Moreover, in the QA generation, we propose that we should not only generate QAs based on the corpora $C$ but also include user-interested questions.
+For example, the frequently asked questions and the questions discussed in public forums (e.g., Quora and Zhihu).
+To this end, we add user-interested questions as a special gap points to $A_{gap}'(C,Q)$.